mrworf/snapmaker-prusa/README.md

 # Contributing

 To avoid having duplicates of printers/print configs, please split your configs while using "Export Config Bundle".
 You can tell the sections in the config bundle since they are separated by a line enclosed in square brackets (`[]`).
 See e.g. [SnapMaker A350](Snapmaker%20A350/Snapmaker%20A350.ini) config as an example section extracted from a config bundle.
 Note how there is only one section (the `[printer:SnapMaker2 A350]` section) in that file.

+Please also keep this README up to date while contributing.

 # Profiles